 Giving me an inside look at how I get my accommodations

-How do people with vision impairments get textbooks?
-This is a question I got to learn about firsthand, since there was an error in ordering my textbooks during my freshman year that meant that I didn’t get textbooks until the last week of the semester.
+How do people with low vision get textbooks?
+This is a question I got to learn about firsthand, since there was an internal error in ordering my textbooks during my freshman year that meant that I didn’t get textbooks until the last week of the semester.
 As a result, I got to learn a lot about the process of ordering accessible materials, how they are created, and even where they are created, since my family got to talk directly to the people that turned textbooks into accessible print materials at AIM-VA.
 Weirdly enough, this experience is one of the main reasons I chose to study assistive technology, because I found the entire process fascinating.

 Allowing me to be independent in the classroom